-At your destination, Dennis suggests renting an apartment or staying at a hotel with kitchenette so you can prepare more of your own meals.
-Although you might pay more up front, in the end, this can be a big money saver, says Dennis.
+At your destination, rent an apartment or stay at a hotel with kitchenette so you can prepare more of your own meals.
+Although you might pay more up front, in the end, this can be a big money saver.

 Get in touch with the gluten-free community in the city you plan to visit to get the lowdown on friendly restaurants, hotels, and supermarkets.
 Check out glutenfreerestaurants.org, glutenfreeonthego.com, and glutenfreetravelsite.com, where you can find listings and user reviews of restaurants and hotels catering to the gluten-free crowd.